Individualized Education Program: Legal basis

 In the US, the Individuals with Disabilities Education Act (IDEA) requires public schools to develop an IEP for every student with a disability who is found to meet the federal and state requirements for special education.
 As long as a student qualifies for special education, the IEP is mandated to be regularly maintained and updated up to the point of high school graduation or prior to the 21st or 22nd birthday.
 If a student in special education attends university upon graduation, they are no longer "children with disabilities" under the Individuals with Disabilities Education Improvement Act of 2004 and are instead protected under Section 504 of the Rehabilitation Act.

-IEP components
+Components

 The IEP must be designed to provide the child with a Free Appropriate Public Education (FAPE).
 The term IEP refers to both the educational program provided to a child with a disability and to the written document that describes that educational program.
 The IDEA requires that an IEP be written according to the needs of each student who is eligible under the IDEA; an IEP must also meet state regulations.
 The following must be included: